Requests and instructions: the difference

 For example, ‘Will you help me fold this washing?’
-Or ‘I think you should wear your coat.
+Or ‘Do you want to wear your coat?
 It’s cold today’.
-Your child can say yes or no to a request.
+Your child can choose to say yes or no to a request.

 An instruction is when you tell your child to do something.

-For example, ‘Please help me fold this washing now’ or ‘Please put your coat on now’.
-This tells your child what you want her to do and when.
-Your child can’t say no – in theory, at least!
+For example, ‘Please help me fold this washing now’ or ‘Please put your coat on when we go out’.
+This tells your child what you want him to do and when.
+You’re not giving your child the option of saying no.

 Ensure you have your child’s attention

-- moving in close – within 2 m is ideal
+- moving in close – within 2 metres is ideal

 - getting down to your child’s eye level

 - asking your child to repeat the instructions back to you.

 Use clear language